GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 ### Assets

-In each pipeline folder, there is an `assets` directory (`pipelines/pipelines/<xgboost|tensorflow>/<training|prediction>/assets/`).
+Pipeline folder, contains `assets` directory (`pipelines/assets/`).
 This can be used for any additional files that may be needed during execution of the pipelines.
 This directory is rsync'd to Google Cloud Storage when running a pipeline in the sandbox environment or as part of the CD pipeline (see [CI/CD setup](cloudbuild/README.md)).

 ## Testing